Housing Standards Officer

 Qualifications

-• A Certificate of Competence in applying the Housing Health and Safety Rating System (HHSRS);
+• A Certificate of Competence in applying HHSRS and practical experience in applying this.

-• An Honours Degree (2:2 or above) in Building and Construction/Construction Management, Surveying or equivalent qualification or experience or Higher National Diploma and three years experience or a qualified Environmental Health Practitioner (holding CIEH Chartered status) (CenvH) with housing experience.
+• An honours degree (2:2 or above) in Building and Construction, Construction Management, Surveying or a related discipline or equivalent qualification/experience, or an HND with at least three years’ relevant experience, or qualified Environmental Health Practitioner status (CEnvH) with housing experience.

 Benefits

-• Generous annual leave package – 29 days annual leave (rising to 33 days after 5 years’ service) plus 8 bank holidays a year
+• A generous annual leave entitlement of 29 days (rising to 33 days after 5 years’ service), plus 8 bank holidays

 • Option to join the Local Government Pension Scheme (LGPS) plus access to a salary sacrifice scheme for added voluntary pension contributions

-• Discounted leisure membership with the Fit for Work scheme
+• Discounted leisure membership through the Fit for Work scheme

 • Access to the VIVUP employee benefits discount and salary sacrifice scheme